Trademarks are basically the name of the business or brand which is legally registered, unique, and 100 per cent authentic.

 This question is often asked by so many people who have their business and they want to know why they should do it when they are already running their businesses smoothly.

-Well, the answer to it quite simple, when you work in an industry with so much versatility, you need to have your own unique place that is hard to compete or replace.
+Well, the answer to it is quite simple, when you work in an industry with so much versatility, you need to have your own unique place that is hard to compete or replace.
 This means that every business needs to have its own place in the market with a set of its own unique qualities and capabilities, which sets them apart from all of its competitors.

 Moreover, with so many products in the market, you need something to keep your products apart from all the other similarly serving products in the market.

-Your identity needs to be so unique that no other business would be able to compete and that can only be achieved with a trademark as it makes the business’s place stronger and strengthens the positions of the business in the market and among all the other competitor products.
+Your identity needs to be so unique that no other business would be able to compete and that can only be achieved with a trademark as it makes the business’s place stronger and strengthens the positions of the business in the market and among all the other competitors’ products.

 Although not required by law, it is a great idea to register the title of your business as a trademark.
 Throughout the incident that any other business attempts to use the same or similar name, you will also have all the legal recourse to prevent it.

 A trademarked name identifies all of your services and products as yours and nobody else’s, and can also defend you from counterfeit goods.
-This does not only keeps you distinguished but also keeps your customers safe and intact.
+This not only keeps you distinguished but also keeps your customers safe and intact.

 You might have heard about many products that go out in the market and the time they hit the market and become successful, many other small businesses try to imitate the product and even the packaging to fool the customer with the same appearance but cheaper price and fake products.